DonaldKnut/DonaldKnut/README.md

 Not the legendary Donald Knuth — but deeply inspired by his brilliance and contributions to computer science.

-I’m an Entrepreneur passionate about building ambitious, AI-driven technologies that make life easier and smarter.
+I’m a Fullstack developer & founder-minded builder exploring how AI can transform betting, trading, and gaming platforms. passionate about building ambitious, AI-driven technologies that make life easier and smarter.

 💻 Tech Stack: